 Survivability: Keep a look out for beneficial strains like:

 - Lactobacillus brevis (8)

 - Saccharomyces boulardii (12)

-For most people, taking 2-4 caps daily of high quality probiotic capsules daily is the recommended dose.
+Recommended Daily Intake: For most people, taking 2–4 capsules of high-quality probiotic capsules daily is the recommended dose.

-Almost equally important as probiotics, fiber ranks as #2 on my list.
+Almost equally important as probiotics, fiber ranks as No. 2 on my list.
 Most people don’t realize this, but without fiber, probiotics cannot live.
 Essentially indigestible fibers (i.e. prebiotics) are the food the helps probiotic bacteria thrive in our gut.
 (13)

 For the greatest digestive benefit, take one or two capsules of digestive enzyme supplements before and after your meal.
-Enzymes help completely break down proteins, complex sugars and starches which can reduce intestinal inflammation.
+Enzymes help completely break down proteins, complex sugars and starches, which can in turn reduce intestinal inflammation.